• Skip to primary navigation

 Fried custard (crema fritta o cremini) pin

-Italian deep fried custard served as an aperitif
+Crema fritta deep fried custard served as an aperitivo

 Jump to: